InPlay-Inc/inplay-inc.github.io/content/docs/IN6XXE/Development Guide/Trigger Handler Guide.md

    When multiple triggers within the same queue are triggered simultaneously, the trigger with the smallest trigger id will be executed first.

 ### Trigger Header
-Every triggerhas a header.
+Every trigger has a header.
 Trigger headers are located at beginning of queue memory.

-### Trigger Conditions
+### Trigger Signals

-   There are 255 trigger conditions.
-And 0xFF is invalid trigger condition.
-Refer to enum trig_cond_idx for  details.
-Each trigger condition corresponds to an external or internal signal.
+   There are 255 trigger signals.
+And 0xFF is invalid trigger signal(refer to enum trig_cond_idx for  details).
+Each trigger signal corresponds to an external or internal signal.
 When receive the signal(rising edge/failling edge), it triggers the corresponding trigger and executing the corresponding trigger command.

 ### Trigger Command
 A trigger can have multiple trigger commands.
 When activated, these commands will be executed sequentially.